-- (i) A student seeking admission in a program shall register himself / herself through his / her department with the Registrar Office (Registration Branch within the dates notified for registration, failing which his / her admission may be declared as cancelled. - (ii) The Registrar Office shall issue a registration number to each student after scrutiny of his/her documents as per eligibility criteria.
+i.
+A student seeking admission in a program shall register himself / herself through his / her department with the Registrar Office (Registration Branch) within the dates notified for registration, failing which his / her admission may be declared as cancelled.

+ii.
+The Registrar Office shall issue a registration number to each student after scrutiny of his/her documents as per eligibility criteria.

 b.
-Semester Enrollment
+Course Registration and Semester Enrollment

-- (i) The Institute shall complete the course registration and semester enrollment of students within two weeks before the commencement of a semester / session. - (ii) A minimum of 09 credit hour and a maximum of 12 credit hour shall be register as per the permission of the Regulatory Body in a regular semester shall be register and up to maximum 9 credit hour in a summer semester.
-In a summer semester only the course improve, non-credit courses, advance courses and / or the repeatable courses with grade "F" may be allowed to register and shall deposit the dues as prescribed in Financial Rules.
+- i.
+The Institute shall complete the course registration and semester enrollment of students within two weeks before the commencement of a semester / session. - ii.
+A regular student shall register minimum 9 and maximum 12 credit hours in a regular Fall / Spring semester and a maximum of 6 credit hours or 2 courses in a summer session.
+In a summer session only the remedial, non-credit courses, advance courses and / or the repeatable courses with grade "F" may be allowed to register and deposit fee as prescribed in Financial Rules. - iii.
+The student shall deposit his / her fees and dues as per fee plan before commencement of the semester / session.